Nearsoft/apprentice/05 - HTML/README.md

 A bit further we will teach you other tags and how to use them, for now just remember that everything inside the tag, in case of being a paired tag, is being affected by the function of the tag.

-A tag can also contain extra information that will complement the functionality of the tag sometimes changing the way the element looks or it's behavior.
+A tag can also contain extra information that will complement the functionality of the tag, sometimes changing the way the element looks or it's behavior.
 This data receive the name of *atributte* and this is the way it looks:

 ```
 <input type="file">